jrselzer/Andere_Linklisten/digitale-selbstverteidigung.md

 * SRF: [Cookie-Banner - So teilen die grössten Schweizer Webseiten Ihre heiklen Daten](https://www.srf.ch/news/schweiz/cookie-banner-so-teilen-die-groessten-schweizer-webseiten-ihre-heiklen-daten) Alter, Standort, Vorlieben – wer Online liest wird mitgelesen.
 SRF zeigt, wie gross das Geschäft mit den Daten ist und welche Webseiten besonders heikle Daten teilen.
 * envanto tuts+ [How to Self-Host Google Fonts on Your Own Server](https://webdesign.tutsplus.com/how-to-self-host-google-fonts--cms-34775t) Hosting Google Fonts locally on your own server has many advantages, such as better privacy and security, offline availability, and improved performance.
 In this tutorial, we show you how to self-host Google Fonts instead of pulling them from Google’s CDN.
 * [Security Education Companion](https://www.securityeducationcompanion.org/) SEC is a resource for people teaching digital security to their friends and neighbors.
 If you’d like to help your community learn about digital security but aren’t sure where to start, these articles, lesson plans, and teaching materials are for you!
+* Surveillance Self-Defense (EFF)
+  * [Attending a Protest](https://ssd.eff.org/module/attending-protest) Protecting your electronic devices and digital assets  before, during, and after a protest is vital to keeping yourself and your information safe, as well as getting your message out.
+Theft, damage, confiscation, or forced deletion of media can disrupt your ability to publish your experiences.
+At the same time, those engaging in protest may be subject to search or arrest, or have their movements and associations surveilled.
+  * [How to: Use Signal](https://ssd.eff.org/module/how-to-use-signal) Signal is a free and open-source application for Android, iOS, and desktop that employs end-to-end encryption  to keep communications safe.
+Signal has certified to courts that it only maintains two types of user data  available to law enforcement: timestamps of when each account was created and the date that each account last connected to the Signal service.
+  * [Want a security starter pack?](https://ssd.eff.org/playlist/want-security-starter-pack) Surveillance impacts all of us, no matter where we live or what we do.
+While some of us might be directly affected, others may simply want to know what measures they can take to protect their communications and data  from spying.
+This introductory playlist will help you discover how to assess your personal risk , protect your most cherished communications and information, and start thinking about incorporating privacy-enhancing tools into your daily routine.

 ## Schnitzeljagd
 Unter https://cloud.datenburg.org/s/csXbXDseep7Qo6N findest Du die Keepass-Datenbank Netzwaerts.kdbx.
 Um sie öffnen zu können, brauchst Du ein Passwort.
 Suche hierzu im Netz nach einem Zitat von Alan Moore, das mit “People shouldn't be afraid of their government." beginnt.
 Der _zweite_ Satz (mit Groß- und Kleinschreibung, Freizeichen und Punkt, aber ohne Anführungsstriche) ist das Passwort, mit dem Du die Keepass-Datei geöffnet bekommst.
 Du findest dort einen einzigen Eintrag.
 Dieser Eintrag hat ein Kommentarfeld mit weiteren Anweisungen.
 Viel Erfolg!)